khalid-hussain/HisnulMuslim/README.md

 - [ActionBar in Preferences Activity](http://stackoverflow.com/questions/26439139/getactionbar-returns-null-in-preferenceactivity-appcompat-v7-21)

 # Changelog
+17th January 2015:
-- 17th January 2015: Actionbar in Preferences activity has been fixed to certain extent.
+- Actionbar in Preferences activity has been fixed to certain extent.
 It doesn't crash now and it follows the app theme.

+9th Jan 2015:
-- 9th Jan 2015: As of today, basic search has been implemented (thanks to [Ahmed El-Helw](www.twitter.com/ahmedre)).
-Amiri font has been implemented for the Arabic parts.
-And a lot of code cleanup (once again, thanks to [Ahmed El-Helw](www.twitter.com/ahmedre)).
-One screenshot has also been updated.
+- As of today, basic search has been implemented (thanks to [Ahmed El-Helw](www.twitter.com/ahmedre)).
+- Amiri font has been implemented for the Arabic parts.
+- A lot of code cleanup (once again, thanks to [Ahmed El-Helw](www.twitter.com/ahmedre)).
+- One screenshot has been updated.

+13th Dec 2014:
-- 13th Dec 2014: Added 'About' activity to the app.
-Added 'Search' widget in DuaList activity menu.
+- Added 'About' activity to the app.
+- Added 'Search' widget in DuaList activity menu.
-								 Updated credits in README.
+- Updated credits in README.

+7th Dec 2014:
-- 7th Dec 2014: Uploaded refactored code.
+- Uploaded refactored code.
 Added new screenshots.

+6th Dec 2014:
-- 6th Dec 2014: Updated README.
+- Updated README.
 A lot of refactoring underway.

+26th Nov 2014:
-- 26th Nov 2014: Started work on implementing Material Design.
+- Started work on implementing Material Design.
-- 26th Nov 2014: Started keeping a simple changelog.
+- Started keeping a simple changelog.